Corporal Greg Whitaker, an inaugural member of the Johns Creek Police Department, died suddenly on March 2 following a short illness.

 “The JCPD has lost an outstanding police officer,” said Police Chief Ed Densmore in a news release.
 “Greg Whitaker did his job professionally, had great rapport with his fellow officers and the community, and he never, never complained.
 He left us way too soon.”

-The Greg Whitaker Memorial Golf Tournament, “Guns and Hoses,” has been set for March 28 at St. Ives Country Club in Johns Creek.
+The Greg Whitaker Memorial Golf Tournament, “Guns and Hoses,” has been set for March 28 at in Johns Creek.
 According to Rosemary Taylor, communications manager for the city, Whitaker's friends in the police and fire departments started organizing the tournament to help with his unforeseen medical expenses.
 When Whitaker passed away on March 2, the tournament became a memorial that the departments hope to hold every year.

 A 23-year veteran of law enforcement, Whitaker, 47, served in Uniform Patrol and was promoted from officer to corporal in January 2010.
 Prior to joining the JCPD in 2008, he served with the Fulton County Police Department, Cobb County Police, Oconee County Sheriff’s Office, the Georgia Bureau of Investigation, and the University of Georgia Police Department.